-Pork Adobo with pineapple is made by simmering chopped pork belly in a sauce made with pineapple syrup, pineapple chunks, onion, garlic, soy sauce, vinegar, ground pepper, peppercorns and bay leaf.
-Pork Adobo with pineapple is a variation of Filipino pork adobo were pineapple juice and pieces are added to make it sweet and scrumptious.
-Follow our Pork Adobo with pineapple recipe to make a special Pork Adobo for your home.
+Pork Adobo with pineapple is a Filipino pork dish, made by simmering pork belly chops in a sauce made with pineapple syrup, pineapple chunks, onion, garlic, soy sauce, vinegar, ground pepper, peppercorns and bay leaf.
+Pork Adobo with pineapple is a Filipino pork adobo, were pineapple juice and chunks are added to make it sweet and scrumptious.
+Follow our recipe to make a special Pork Adobo for your home.

 Pork Adobo with Pineapple